 Slice the lettuce and celery with a kid-friendly knife, mix up the dressing, toss the salad.

 Quarter and core a Granny Smith apple and cut the quarters crosswise into thin slices.
-Add the slices to the vegetables before adding the dressing or add them to individual portions once the salad is tossed and served.
+Add the slices to the vegetables before adding the dressing.